By Haley OverlandUpdated Mar 29, 2017

-Gwyneth’s gotten a lot of flack for the new cookbook.
-Critics claim the “elimination diet” upon which it’s based is too restrictive, and that it advocates a low-carb diet for kids.
-She’s getting flack, for example, for lines like, “[my family’s] left with that specific hunger that comes with avoiding carbs.”
-Gwyneth is probably referring to “real hunger” versus “cravings,” but it’s not being received well.
-She’s also getting flack for imposing her own food restrictions onto her kids.
+Gwyneth's gotten a lot of flack for the new cookbook.
+Critics claim the "elimination diet" upon which it's based is too restrictive, and that it advocates a low-carb diet for kids.
+She's getting flack, for example, for lines like, "[my] left with that specific hunger that comes with avoiding carbs."
+Gwyneth is probably referring to "real hunger" versus "cravings," but it's not being received well.
+She's also getting flack for imposing her own food restrictions onto her kids.
 Moses, 7, and Apple, 8.5, are apparently on a gluten-free diet.

 The most intelligent Gwyneth criticism I've read of late, however, is Katrina Onstad's recent Globe and Mail article, "Dear Gwyneth Paltrow: An Open letter, from average mom to average mom."
 It is brilliant and so witty — an enjoyable read no matter how you feel about Gwyneth!